fluidecho/kurunt/README.md

 Above shows how the message is processed, this is the 'out-of-the-box' solution, you can however create all sorts of patterns for scalability and fault-tolerance.

 #### Your Data
-Could be nearly anything, like: csv, json, web, jpeg, syslog, access_log, tail a file, arduino sensors, twitter firehose, etc.
+Could be nearly anything, like: json, web, jpeg, csv, syslog, access_log, tail a file, arduino sensors, clickstream, twitter firehose, etc.

 #### Inputs
 Kurunt opens inputs to your data using: TCP, UDP or HTTP.

 #### Workers
 Process the messages any way you want.
 Turn structured, semi-structured or unstructured data into something that you can use.
-Some are easy like: json, msgpack - or something like regex a access_log, filter a image, etc. It's easy to build your own workers in just a few lines of Javascript.
+Some are easy like: json, msgpack - or something like regex a access_log, filter an image, etc. It's easy to build your own workers in just a few lines of Javascript.

 #### Stores
-Store your messages any way you want.
-In your favorite database, filesystem, stream api, socket.io.
+Store your now 'schemed' messages any way you want.
+In your favorite database, filesystem, or don't store your messages but 'stream' them, stream api (default), socket.io.

 #### Stream Report
 You can visualize your data from within the [web admin](http://localhost:8888) 'stream' report (requires socket.io to be installed > npm install socket.io).
 See the messages live as they come in, pause/play messages for analysing.